public final class Schedulers extends Object

 @NonNull public static @NonNull Scheduler computation()

-instance intended for computational work.
+Scheduler instance intended for computational work.

 This can be used for event-loops, processing callbacks and other computational work.

 It is not recommended to perform blocking, IO-bound work on this scheduler.
-Use io()
+Use io() instead.

-The default instance has a backing pool of single-threaded ScheduledExecutorService
+The default instance has a backing pool of single-threaded ScheduledExecutorService instances equal to

-the number of available processors (Runtime.availableProcessors()
+the number of available processors (Runtime.availableProcessors()) to the Java VM.

-Unhandled errors will be delivered to the scheduler Thread's Thread.UncaughtExceptionHandler
+Unhandled errors will be delivered to the scheduler Thread's Thread.UncaughtExceptionHandler.

-This type of scheduler is less sensitive to leaking Scheduler.Worker
+This type of scheduler is less sensitive to leaking Scheduler.Worker instances, although

 not disposing a worker that has timed/delayed tasks not cancelled by other means may leak resources and/or